medomics/medomics_NatCancer/Demo_NLP/README.md

 In the same folder where this file is located:

-1. Donwload the demo data file "df_Notes_breast.pkl" from OSF Demo_NLP folder.
+1. Donwload the demo data file "df_Notes_breast.pkl" from the "Demo_ML" folder of our [OSF project](https://osf.io/ytge5/).

 2. Check for the existence of the following files:
 	* ```survivalnlp.py```